 What We Are Intending to Happen

-The festival would take place over 12 days in late June/early July (to avoid a clash with GCSEs/A-levels) 2019 with each author delivering 2/3 assembly or presentation sessions each 45 mins/ 1 hour long each day to an audience of up to 150 pupils at a time.
+The Liverpool Children’s Festival of Reading would take place over 12 days in late June/early July (to avoid a clash with GCSEs/A-levels) 2019 with each author delivering 2/3 assembly or presentation sessions each 45 mins/ 1 hour long each day to an audience of up to 150 pupils at a time.
 We would be looking to work with a diverse range of authors (including ethnicity, gender, sexuality and disability) and highlight texts with a diverse range of protagonists.
 We would ensure that the events would include a range of sessions suitable for both primary and secondary schools (including special schools).

 Around 5000 children would have the opportunity to attend an event with an author, illustrator or poet.
 We are looking to provide each school that attends with signed books for their library.
 We will also organise opportunities for schools/parents/carers to purchase signed copies (if appropriate).